Zingle/rest-api-documentation/services/PUT_update_id.md

 ### Body Parameters
 Field | Description
 --- | ---
-account_id | Account to provision the service under display_name | Service display name
+display_name | Service display name
 time_zone | Service time zone
 plan_code | Code of the Plan to assign to the service